-In Year 2020, the Committee had reviewed and discussed the following issues at its meeting:
+In Year 2022, the Committee had reviewed and discussed the following issues at its meeting:

-- 1. to review the composition and structure of Board of Directors of the Company. - 2. to review the scope of responsibilities of directors of the Company. - 3. to review and confirm the independence of all the independent non-executive Directors.
+- 1. to review the composition and structure of the Board. - 2. to review the scope of responsibilities of the Directors. - 3. to consider and recommend Mr. Feng Jianzhong and Ms. Leung Yuen Man to the Board for their appointment as an independent non-executive Director of the Company. - 4. to review and confirm the independence of all the independent non-executive Directors.

-In carrying out the responsibility for identifying suitably qualified candidates to become members of the Board, the Nomination Committee will give adequate consideration to the board diversity policy of the Company as summarized at page 14.
+In carrying out the responsibility for identifying suitably qualified candidates to become members of the Board, the Nomination Committee will give adequate consideration to the board diversity policy of the Company as summarized at page 13.

 The Board has adopted a nomination policy for the Nomination Committee, which sets out the criteria and procedures in identifying and selecting candidates for directorship and making recommendations to the Board on appointment and re-appointment of Director.
 In the case of identifying candidate(s) to be appointed as Director, the Nomination Committee shall hold a meeting to consider the candidate(s) identified or selected pursuant to the nomination criteria and make recommendations to the Board if appropriate.
-In the case of re-appointment of existing Director, the Nomination Committee shall review the overall contribution and services of the retiring Director, their participation and performance within the Board in making recommendations to the Board for its consideration and recommendation.
+In the case of re-appointment of existing Director, the Nomination Committee shall review the overall contribution and services of the retiring Director, his/her participation and performance within the Board in making recommendations to the Board for its consideration and recommendation.
 The factors considered in assessing the suitability of a proposed candidate for appointment as Director or re-appointment of existing Director are as follows:

-- Contribution to the Board with due regard to the Board's diversity policy; - The perspectives, skills and experience that the candidate can bring to the Board; - Reputation for integrity; - Willingness to devote adequate time to discharge duties as a Board member; and - Satisfaction of independence requirements of the Listing Rules in the case of a candidate for independent non-executive Directors.
+- Contribution to the Board with due regard to the board diversity policy; - The perspectives, skills and experience that the candidate can bring to the Board; - Reputation for integrity; - Willingness to devote adequate time to discharge duties as a Board member; and - Satisfaction of independence requirements of the Listing Rules in the case of a candidate for independent non-executive Directors.

-One meeting was held during the year ended 31 December 2020 for reviewing the structure, size and composition of the Board.
+Three meetings were held during the year ended 31 December 2022.
 Attendance of the members is set out below:

 Directors Meetings of the Nomination Committee

 Held Attended

+Mr. Feng Jianzhong (Chairman) (appointed on 10 February 2022) 3 2

-Ms. Shao Hanqing (Chairman) 1 1
+Ms. Shao Hanqing (Chairman) (resigned on 10 February 2022) 3 1

-Mr. Sung Kai Hing 1 1
+Mr. Sung Kai Hing 3 3

-Mr. Cheung Kong Cheung 1 1
+Mr. Cheung Kong Cheung 3 3

-Mr. Sun Jian 1 1
+Mr. Sun Jian (resigned on 1 April 2022) 3 3

-Mr. Kong Hing Ki 1 1
+Mr. Kong Hing Ki 3 3

+Ms. Leung Yuen Man (appointed on 1 April 2022) 3 0